 Why is this significant?
 It’s bad enough when it’s a gender issue, but substitute not playing with children of contrasting ethnicities and you can see how easily and at what young ages prejudices get started.

-So, fellow parents, as we look forward to a new year, what I’m hoping is that “forewarned is forearmed” as the saying goes.
+So, fellow parents, what I’m hoping is that “forewarned is forearmed” as the saying goes.
 In other words, knowing that even preschoolers are vulnerable to peer pressure can motivate you to begin even earlier to help your child understand the importance of thinking for oneself.

-Happy New Year (and don't forget to follow us on Facebook)!
+Happy signing (and don't forget to follow us on Facebook)!

 Linda Acredolo, Ph.D.